lanilynchey/lace/README.md

 - ✅ Manifestation mechanics fully specified
 - ✅ Core ontological beliefs documented (18 belief documents)
 - ✅ Comprehensive glossary and clarifications
-- ✅ Vision for practical applications defined

 **Phase 2: Visual Mapping System** ✅ COMPLETE
-- 82 experimental mapping files (forces, lifestyle, visual properties, interactions)
+- 81 experimental mapping files (forces, lifestyle, visual properties, interactions)
-- Foundation for visualization prototypes (see mappings/ for details)
+- Foundation for visualization and computational applications (see mappings/ for details)

-**Phase 3 (Next): Knowledge Infrastructure**
+**What Can Be Built With LACE:**

+The framework provides a foundation for various applications:
+- **Computational models** of force interactions and state evolution
+- **Visualization tools** using the force → visual property mappings
-- Vector embeddings of all documentation
+- **Knowledge systems** leveraging the structured documentation
-- Conversational chat system (Knowledge Mode)
+- **Research applications** exploring system dynamics
-- RAG-based doc explorer

-**Phase 4 (Future): Simulations**
-- Core simulation engine (force interactions, state evolution)
-- Scenario modeling (control dynamics, paradise engineering)
-- Potential public research tool

-**Phase 5 (Future): State Signature Website**
-- Full transformation interface with 3D sacred geometry
-- Guided state assessment (somatic, emotional, lifestyle)
-- Actionable transformation pathways
-- Dual-mode toggle (Experience + Knowledge)

-**Phase 6 (Ongoing): Expansion & Refinement**
-- Python codebase implementation
-- Community contributions
-- Continuous evolution
+- **Educational tools** for understanding complex ontological concepts

+LACE is designed as a **framework, not a product**.
+The documentation, mappings, and architecture are complete and available for others to build upon according to their own vision and needs.

 ---